charlielobster/CUDA_NekRS/README.md

     sudo apt install cuda-toolkit-12-8

-This is because NekRS is targeted to compute-70 (CUDA Version 7.0) architectures.
+This is because the NekRS codebase targets the compute-70 (CUDA Version 7.0) architecture in some sections.